muresan-gabriel/gabriel-portfolio/src/pages/blog-posts/dev-lib.md

 ### Profile editing

-The user is able to see their profile or profiles of other users.
+Users are able to view their own profile as well as the profiles of other users upon accessing the platform.

-Upon visiting their profile, the user can edit their name, username, link to their website, bio, email, and password, and can also add a new profile picture.
+Upon visiting their profile, users have the ability to edit their personal information such as their name, username, website link, bio, email, and password.

-All of this information is stored in the database.
+Additionally, users can also upload a new profile picture.
+All of this information is securely stored in the platform's database.

 ### Uploading assets

-Once authenticated, the user can click the `Explore Assets` button within the header menu or click their profile tag in the upper-right corner to toggle a dropdown which allows them to see their profile, upload an asset or sign out.
+Once authenticated, the user can access the `Explore Assets` feature by clicking the corresponding button within the header menu or by clicking on their profile tag located in the upper-right corner of the screen.

-The asset form requires a name, a description, a thumbnail and the archive file containing all the asset files.
-Upon publishing, the asset goes into a `Pending` state, awaiting approval.
-It can be `Approved`, `Declined` or `Deleted` completely by the administrator.
+A dropdown menu will appear, providing the user with the option to access their profile, upload an asset, or sign out.

+To upload an asset, the user is prompted to fill out a form which includes fields for the asset's name, description, and thumbnail image.
+The user is also required to upload the archive file containing all the necessary asset files.

+Once the asset is submitted, it is placed in a `Pending` state, awaiting review and approval by an administrator.
+The administrator has the ability to approve, decline, or delete the asset as needed.

 ### Exploring existing assets

-Visiting the `Explore Assets` page, the user will be presented with a list of all available, approved assets within the platform.
-They can click on whichever they'd like to download, and will be presented with the assets page containing it's thumbnail, name, the user who uploaded it, the description and a Download button.
+Upon visiting the `Explore Assets` page, users are presented with a comprehensive list of all available, approved assets within the platform.
+Users can easily browse through the list and click on any asset that interests them.

+This will direct them to the asset's page, which displays the asset's thumbnail, name, the user who uploaded it, the description, and a `Download` button.

-Upon clicking the `Download` button, the asset's archive file will be downloaded.
+By clicking the `Download` button, users can easily download the asset's archive file.
+In addition to this, users also have the option to view the profile of the user who posted the asset.

-The user can also check the profile of the user who posted the asset.
-They can see their name, username, profile picture personal website, bio and their tags.
-Possible tags are `PRO`, obtained by posting a specific number of assets, or `ADMIN`, provided to user whom are Administrators.
+The profile displays the user's name, username, profile picture, personal website (if provided), bio, and any relevant tags such as `PRO` (awarded for posting a specific number of assets) or `ADMIN` (awarded to users who are Administrators).

 ## What did I learn

-This project was built to be presented during the Web Development laboratory during the second year of university.

-I learnt many things about `HTML` and `CSS`, design and layout, user experience and project planning.
+This project was developed as a part of the Web Development laboratory during the second year of university.
+Through the course of the project, I gained a deeper understanding of various technologies including `HTML`, `CSS`, `PHP`, `JavaScript`, but also design and layout, user experience, and project planning.

-Upon building the database, I learnt more about relationships between tables, managing and optimizing data fetching requests, sanitizing submitted data by the users, and designing a database based on the requirements of the application.
+During the development of the database, I also gained valuable knowledge and experience in working with database relationships, managing and optimizing data fetching requests, implementing data sanitization to ensure the security and integrity of user-submitted information, and designing a database that effectively meets the requirements of the application.